com-480-data-visualization/project-2023-darlene-s-data-vizards/README.md

 **10% of the final grade**

-The `/docs` folder contains the code to build our [website](https://com-480-data-visualization.github.io/project-2023-darlene-s-data-vizards/).
+You can find the code to build our [website](https://com-480-data-visualization.github.io/project-2023-darlene-s-data-vizards/) in the `/docs` folder and our report [here](milestone2.pdf).

 ## Milestone 3 (4th June, 5pm)